chriskabat63/CS598FinalProject/README.md

 The following steps were taken to perform the study:

 - Data Preperation
-    - Downloaded the XML data from the N2C2 Obesity Challenge and converted it from XML
+    - Downloaded the XML data from the N2C2 Obesity Challenge (N2c2, n.d.) and converted it from XML into dataframes.
     - Performed preprocessing steps such as Lemmatization, removal of punctuation, lower casing, removal of numbers, etc.
     - Tokenized in a word or sentence format
 - Create Word Embeddings